CURRENCIES: Pound Slides After BOE Keeps Rates At Record Low, Cuts Wage Forecast

 Continue Reading Below

-The pound moved sharply lower on Thursday after the Bank of England kept interest rates at a record low, and struck a downbeat tone on wages and economic growth.
+The pound moved sharply lower against the dollar and the euro on Thursday after the Bank of England kept interest rates at a record low, and struck a downbeat tone on wages and economic growth.

+The decline was enough to keep the U.S. dollar in modestly positive territory, although its gains were limited by a decline against the Japanese yen.

-Against the euro, the pound tanked to EUR1.1087 from EUR1.1153 on Wednesday, marking the lowest trading level since November last year.
+Against the euro, the pound tanked 0.7% to EUR1.1076 from EUR1.1153 on Wednesday, marking the lowest trading level since November last year.

 Continue Reading Below